certtools/intelmq/intelmq/bots/outputs/udp/README.md

 * header            : Header text to be sent in the udp datagram.
 * ip                : IP address of the UDP server
 * port              : PORT to connect to.
-* raw_field         : Can be 'keep' or 'drop'.
-Drop will not send the raw field in the message.
+* keep_raw_field    : Can be 'True' or 'False'.
+False will not send the raw field in the message.

 ### Examples of usage: